 Even though your pan is non-stick, it helps to have a pastry brush and coat the indentations with butter generously.
 Not only will that help you release the madeleines once baked, but it also imparts a tender buttery flavour to the outside.

-The madeleines taste best the same day – just warm out of the oven.
+These French Madeleines taste best the same day – just warm out of the oven.
 They tend to dry out and lose their crispness as the days go by, but they still taste amazing when dunked in a cup of tea (personal experience)!

 This recipe makes 16-18 madeleines.
 If you only have one 12-hole pan, keep the remaining batter covered in the fridge till you bake the first batch.

 - 100 g unsalted butter – plus additional 20g for brushing into the pan